-“I wouldn’t know”, said Eric.
-His face was deadpan, and he tapped against his temple.
+“I wouldn’t know,” said Eric – his face deadpan – and tapped against his temple.
 “My screws are still around.”

-Not paying attention to Eric’s comments, Ragna licked her lips and hugged herself as if shivering in cold.
-For a second Eric could see the black hearts manifest in her eyes and words.
+Not paying attention to Eric’s comments, Ragna licked her lips and hugged herself.
+For a second, it was as if she had black hearts in her eyes.
 “And as I imagined this beautiful expression, I just couldn’t help but to want it even more.
 To poke her and tease her and break her façade.
 It took me some time, but I think I slowly understand how to get under her skin.
-There is just something about her that makes it sooo enjoyable.
+There’s just something about her that makes it sooo enjoyable.
 Sometimes it makes my heart race.”

-“Say, when you were young”, said Eric.
-“Were you the kind of child who would build mazes where ants would wander endlessly because you sealed the exits?”
+“Say, when you were young,” Eric asked.
+“Were you the kind of child who built mazes?
+And then let ants wander endlessly because you sealed the exits?”

 Ragna tilted her head.
 “Why would I play with insects?
 I had Sven.”

 Showing him a smile, Eric could have only described as ‘angelic’, Ragna skipped from one tile on the ground to the next.
 Like a sweet imp, she performed a pirouette.

 Wasn’t this Sven her boyfriend or something like that?
 Eric wondered.
 Ragna hadn’t given many details, but he remembered her dropping that name.
 The way her voice had inflated gave away that she was deeply in love.
 And apparently, he was her chew toy.
 Eric had heard of boys pulling the hair of girls they liked, but this was one pay grade above.